opencobra/MATLAB.devTools/docs/source/contr_cobratoolbox.rst

 A comprehensive code base such as the COBRA Toolbox evolves constantly.
 The open-source community is very active, and collaborators submit their contributions frequently.
-The more a new feature or bug fix is interlinked with existing functions, the higher the risk of a new addition breaking instantly code that is heavily used on a daily basis.
+The more a change to code or bug fix is interlinked with existing functions, the higher the risk of a new addition breaking instantly code that is heavily used on a daily basis.
 In order to decrease this risk, a continuous integration setup interlinked with the version control system git